Michael95-m/simple_demo_dvc/README.md

 python -m ipykernel install --user --name=dvc-venv
 ```

+### 1.3.
+Exporting kaggle keys for github actions (Optional: Need only if you forked this repo)

+In order to work properly with github action, **KAGGLE_USERNAME** and **KAGGLE_KEY** from kaggle api or kaggle.json are needed to be added.
+It can be done through Settings -> Secrets(Under the *Security*) -> Actions -> New repository secret and then fill **Name** and **Secret**.
+Environment variables are needed to be added like that in order to work in github actions.
+These two environment variables are necessary for data loading stage in data pipeline.

 ## 2. Processing Pipeline

 There are five steps needed to done by this project.
 First, download the data, select the features,split the data, train the model and evaluate it.